chengcailiu/LuCaFound/README.md

 ## 1. Data

 Public datasets used in this study are listed below.
-Additional datasets are subject to access restrictions, but may be made available for academic research upon reasonable request to the corresponding author (shuo_wang@buaa.edu.cn).
+Additional datasets are subject to access restrictions, but may be made available for academic research upon reasonable request to the corresponding author or the first author (shuo_wang@buaa.edu.cn).

 | Dataset    | URL                                                                                                                                                  |
 | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |